Baldrine

-Baldrine is a village in the Isle of Man.
+Baldrine (Manx: Balley drine 'blackthorn town') is a village in the Isle of Man.
 It is close to the east coast of the island, about 3 km south of Laxey and 6 km NE of Douglas.
 It is in the historic parish of Lonan, in the sheading of Garff.
 For administrative purposes it is in the parish district of Garff, and it is also in the House of Keys constituency of Garff.

 Geography

 Baldrine is located on the A2 road, the coast road between Douglas and Ramsey and the area includes three halts (or stations) on the Manx Electric Railway: Baldrine, Sunnycott and Garwick Glen.
 The River Gawne flows through the village and then through Garwick Glen down towards Garwick Beach at Garwick Bay (part of Laxey Bay).

 Also within the bounds of Baldrine is Ballannette Country Park, a nature reserve which includes a group of lakes and bird watching locations.
 The country park is a registered Dark Sky Park, where light pollution is restricted.